solo-io/workshops/gloo-mesh-2-0-single-cluster/README.md

   --set rate-limiter.enabled=false \
   --set ext-auth-service.enabled=false \
   --set cluster=cluster1 \
-  --version 2.0.0-beta22
+  --version 2.0.0-beta31
 ```

-Note that the registration can also be performed using `meshctl`.
+Note that the registration can also be performed using `meshctl cluster register`.

 You can check the cluster(s) have been registered correctly using the following commands: